 Creating your first new topic

-The next step is to create a new topic.
+Once the project exists you'll want to create some topics.
 Let's create a new topic for Web Monitor for the System Requirements of Web Monitor.

 You get a few options in this dialog:

 Topic types determine which template Help Builder uses to render a topic, and also what icon is associated with the topic.
 Different topic types render slightly different output.
 Common topic types are the basics, TOPIC, HEADER, WHATSNEW and there are number of developer related types like CLASSHEADER, CLASSMETHOD, CLASSPROPERTY etc. In this case we'll create an informational topic, so choose TOPIC.

 You can choose the topic that this topic is relative to.
 By default this will be the currently active topic, but you may change this to any topic in the drop down list which contains all topics of the help file or by using the Topic Selection Tool which provides a tree list and search functionality to select a single topic.